Dafna Psychology supports people to overcome personal challenges

 No issue is too big or too small.
 Whether it takes several sessions or just one, I’m here to listen and support you to create the life you want.

-I’ve worked as a psychologist in a variety of settings, including as a researcher at universities and a federal government agency, as a clinician in hospitals and community rehabilitation centres, and in health service design and managing departments.
+I’m a psychologist who has worked in a range of settings, including as a researcher at universities, a research director with a federal government agency, as a clinician in hospitals and community rehabilitation centres, and in health service design.
+I’ve also been in management positions and so understand the challenges associated with supporting teams while managing organisation expectations.

 I’ve worked in private practice for many years, usually for someone else.
 A few years ago I decided to create my own small practice.
-I have a fascination for Iceland and decided dafna was the perfect name, as it means “to thrive and prosper” in Icelandic - exactly the type of life I want for all my clients.
+I have a fascination for Iceland and decided ‘dafna’ was the perfect name for my new little business, because ‘dafna’ means “to thrive and prosper” in Icelandic - exactly the type of life I want for all my clients!

 My approach

 I create a safe and non-judgmental space.
-We explore how your past experiences influence how you see yourself and others.
-Our work will go at a pace you are comfortable with.
-Together we will find the tools and strategies that work for you as an individual, so you can start living the type of life you really want.
+We explore how your past experiences influence how you see yourself, others and your world.
+Our work will go at the pace you are comfortable with - everything is a choice, not a ‘must do’.
+Together we will find the tools and strategies that work best for the uniqueness of you, so you can start living the type of life you really want.
 My approach is neurodivergent-affirming and trauma-informed.

 Doctor of Psychology (Clinical Neuropsychology)